Water 101 Workshop: The Basics and Beyond

 Cost was $249 and included the option of receiving one copy of your choice of the Foundation’s Layperson’s Guides on offer.

 PLEASE NOTE: If you are a California Department of Water Resources employee paying by invoice, you must arrange your DWR purchase order first and provide the P.O. number during registration.

 A limited amount of scholarship funding was available to pay for a portion of the event.
 Contact Programs Manager Nick Gray via email for a scholarship application.

 Cancellation & Refund Policy:

-Deadline to cancel and receive a refund is three days prior to the virtual workshop.
-Substitutions are allowed up to two days before the event.
+Deadline to cancel and receive a refund was three days prior to the virtual workshop.
+Substitutions were allowed up to two days before the event.
 Eventbrite fees are nonrefundable and the remaining amount may be subject to an additional 10% processing fee.

 Continuing Education Credits:

 Continuing education credits were available for California attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.